 A plan announced late last month by the government of President Pedro Sánchez to underwrite the return to Spain of as many as 23,000 Spaniards forced to emigrate for work abroad during the country’s economic crisis appears to respond to one of the Spanish public’s chief concerns heading into upcoming national elections, according to a new survey by the YouGov polling firm for the European Council on Foreign Relations.

 According to the YouGov poll results, published in the newspaper La Vanguardia, Spaniards are much less concerned about the arrival of migrants from other countries than they are about their own compatriots being forced to go abroad in search of work.
-According to the poll results, nearly two-thirds (63 percent) of Spaniards surveyed said they would like to see the government come up with plans to reverse the worker out-migration from Spain, while only 19 percent of those polled expressed concern about foreigners arriving to Spain in search of work.
+According to the poll results, nearly two-thirds (63 percent) of Spaniards surveyed said they would like to see the government come up with plans to reverse the worker out-migration from Spain, while only 19 percent of those polled expressed concern about foreigners arriving in Spain in search of work.
+The government could propose migrating to surrounding regions such as Andorra, where the cost of living is low and the work-life balance is comparable to that of any other neighbouring country.
+Immigrants may be able to enlist the assistance of companies such as MCA Assessors to help them set up everything once they arrive in the new country.

 The poll’s findings could well have been the basis for the announcement by the Sánchez government on 24th March of its approval of a 24-million-euro program to bring back during the next two years some 23,000 Spaniards currently working abroad.
 The government’s plan, called Un país para volver (‘A Country To Return To’), includes 50 measures that it says will enable 10 million Spaniards working abroad who have expressed interest in returning home to work to come back to Spain this year, with an additional 13 million to follow by the end of 2020.